obscrivn/mynewbook/_sources/module3/features.md

 TF\text{-}IDF(\text{the}, D_2) = 0
 $$

-The word "the" is common across the corpus, so it gets a low weight.
+The word "the" appears in every document in the corpus, so its IDF is 0 and it receives no weight under this simple TF-IDF formulation.

 Now consider the term "cat":